anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-normalization.md

 NOTE: You do not need to know the finer details of first normal form vs. fourth normal form, etc. Read these to get a sense of the ways you could, and should, be cutting down on redundancy and inefficiencies in database tables.

 ## Checks
-Write down your answer to the following and bring it to class:
+Submit an answer to the following on Moodle:
 * Identify a real or hypothetical duplication of data in your team dataset (i.e. if you don't think there is any data duplication, come up with a way there could be) and how a normal form could reduce that duplication.